thorin8k/runr/README.md

 - `rom`: Sets the path to the rom file (required)
 - `bios`: Sets the path to the bios file (optional)
 - `core`: Sets the core needed to load the game.
-See bellow for more information
+See bellow for more information.
+The system will try to identify this automatically
-- `type`: Sets the type of the runtime to execute the rom (emu || emulatorjs)
+- `type`: Sets the type of the runtime to execute the rom (emu || emulatorjs).
+Optional if DEFAULT_RUNTIME is configured.

+## Roadmap

+WIP

 ## Emulator Runners